ashwinboinala/mysql-pacemaker/README.md

 Prerequisites :

-1) Mysql installed on both the nodes with mysqlutilities.
+1) Mysql installed on both the nodes with mysqlutilities and setup GTID replication.

+       All slaves must use --master-info-repository=TABLE and create a replication user (ex: repl_admin) with following priviliges:
+       SUPER, GRANT OPTION, REPLICATION SLAVE, RELOAD, DROP, CREATE, INSERT, and SELECT.

-2) Virtual Ip with a DNS entry.
+2) Virtual Ip with a DNS entry. (ex: 1.2.3.4 DNS: mysqlcluster)

 2) Install pacemaker on both nodes, below are the installation steps.